 Sorbent techniques involve the use of clay minerals or modified clay minerals with high specific surface areas to fix and immobilize hydrocarbon molecules.
 This immobilization usually takes place on the outer and inner surface of clay particles.
 Typical clay minerals used in this technique include sodium-montmorillonite and vermiculite.

 Organic polymer techniques were introduced to solidify/stabilize radiological wastes to allow for transportation.
 The urea-formaldehyde (UF) system is the most widely employed organic polymer solidification technique.
 In this technique, the wet or dry waste is mixed with a prepolymer in a waste secondary containment system.
 After the two components have been thoroughly mixed, a catalyst is introduced.
 This process forms a mass that traps the waste.
 After curing, the polymerized mass becomes highly impermeable.

+Inertization is a generic term, and most encapsulation is also intertization.
 Inertization is often used for ash (from incineration of wastes) and pharmaceutical waste.

-One great thing about inertization is the lost cost of the equipment and relative ease of use.
+One great thing about inertization is the low cost of the equipment and relative ease of use.
 Workers should wear PPE, but other than that, not a lot is required.
 Concrete mixers are ubiquitous - finding a used electric one is pretty easy.
 A crushing machine may be employed to grind the raw waste to smaller particle sizes.
 Bins or feeders may be employed to hold the lime and cement.